Home » Recipe Index » Recipe

 This is a bake I thought long and hard about.
 I wanted to give the bakers a real technical challenge, yet I didn’t want to scare anyone off.

-My plan was to give them only the measurements and a few directions for Paul Hollywood’s Cottage Loaf and then direct them here for weights and measurements translations and more baking directions as needed.
+My plan was to give them only the measurements and a few directions for Paul Hollywood’s Cottage Loaf and then direct them here for weights and measurement translations and more baking directions as needed.

 Paul Hollywood's Cottage Loaf with American Measurements